BearcatJones1999/ORB-ATR-Strategy/README.md

 An intraday trading strategy that trades breakouts of the first 5-minute bar on U.S. equities and leveraged ETFs, with fixed-R and ATR-based stops, end-of-day exits, and multi-symbol basket construction.
 Benchmarked against buy-and-hold and evaluated with factor regressions, multiple-testing corrections, slippage sensitivity, and out-of-sample tests.

-Developed as a personal research project to build realistic intraday backtesting infrastructure and stress-test a simple breakout rule against common pitfalls: execution costs, parameter tuning, and the false precision of leveraged-ETF Sharpe ratios.
+Developed as a personal research project to build a realistic intraday backtesting infrastructure and stress-test a simple breakout rule against common pitfalls: execution costs, parameter tuning, and the false precision of leveraged-ETF Sharpe ratios.

 ## Strategy Construction